kaustavdm/website/about-me/index.md

 wordpress_id: 24
 ---

-Kaustav Das Modak is an open-source evangelist by passion.
+Kaustav is a passionate open-source enthusiast.
 He is an application developer at [ThoughtWorks Studios](https://www.thoughtworks.com/products), on the [Gauge](http://getgauge.io) team.
 He also co-founded [Applait](http://applait.com), an organization currently focusing on creating an open, unified communications platform.

 He volunteers as a [Mozilla Representative](https://reps.mozilla.org/u/kaustavdm/) where he tries to co-ordinate community-based technical evangelism activities for Mozilla in India.
 He was the Training Lead in the [community team](https://wiki.mozilla.org/FirefoxOS/Community/India) that helped bring Firefox OS to India.